chychen/tf_rlib/README.md

         - runner and model, such as classification task, we use:
             - pyramidnet as model.
             - mixup, lookahead, adamw in runner.
+    - you can leave jupyter training along, monitor it through tensorboard with interative mode; through loogin files with detached mode.

 ### Code WiKi